 ×

-To install Red Hat OpenShift Service Mesh, first install the required Operators on Red Hat OpenShift Service on AWS and then create a ServiceMeshControlPlane resource to deploy the control plane.
+To install Red Hat OpenShift Service Mesh, first install the Red Hat OpenShift Service Mesh Operator and any optional Operators on Red Hat OpenShift Service on AWS.
+Then create a ServiceMeshControlPlane resource to deploy the control plane.

 This basic installation is configured based on the default OpenShift settings and is not designed for production use.
 Use this default installation to verify your installation, and then configure your service mesh for your specific environment.